vnali/craft-asset-indexes-extra-docs/README.md

 If asset indexes are run via CLI.

 `Detail`
 By clicking this item you can see more details of a log record.
-Created assets and items can be edited quickly by clicking on element chips (if the user has related permission for viewing the item).
+Created assets and items can be edited quickly by clicking on element chips (if the user has related permission for viewing the item). also there might be a more info button which the user can see what was the option when the log was created (if the user has view option permision).

 `Created`
 The date when the log is created in the site timezone.